Carbon audit Q&A

 How do you go about measuring such a thing?

-Peter: The really mammoth task is working out the carbon footprint of customers travelling on our holidays.
-Luckily, there are people out there who specialise in this, so we’re working with a consultant who is going to do the majority of the analysis and number-crunching for us.
+Peter: The much bigger task was working out the carbon footprint of customers travelling on our holidays.
+Luckily, there are people out there who specialise in this, so we’re working with a consultant who has done the majority of analysis and number-crunching for us.

 Inntravel offers about 300 holidays – more if you count city hotels – so where on earth do you start?

-Peter: Funnily enough, it’s one of our data specialists, Jill, who is getting the ball rolling, not our holiday managers.
-She has been busy mining our database, working out the number of nights spent at each of the 1,000-plus hotels that we work with, and information that allowed us to calculate the total number of miles our customers travel by plane, train, taxi and bus over the course of a year as part of our holidays.
+Peter: Funnily enough, it’s one of our data specialists, Jill, who got the ball rolling, not our holiday managers.
+She mined our – rather complex - database, finding out the number of nights spent at each of the 1,000-plus hotels that we work with, and information that allowed us to calculate the total number of miles our customers travel by plane, train, taxi and bus over the course of a year as part of our holidays.

 Presumably the carbon generated by different means of travel is fairly easy to work out, but what about the carbon footprint of hotels?

-Peter: Over the next month or so, we’ll be emailing a questionnaire to every hotel, asking them a whole host of questions, including what type of energy they use and how much the hotel consumes, what percentage of their waste is recycled rather than sent to landfill, how much water is consumed, what meals they provide, and whether they have any green initiatives in place.
+Peter: Every hotel will be asked to complete a questionnaire covering issues such as what type of energy they use and how much the hotel consumes, what percentage of their waste is recycled rather than sent to landfill, how much water is consumed, what meals they provide, and whether they have any green initiatives in place.
 We can then calculate carbon footprint scores specific to each of the hotels we work with.

 That’s sounds like quite a detailed questionnaire.
 What if they don’t know all the answers?